Education

 Symbolic Thought and Communications

-1. Linguistic Studies (6 semester hours) You are required to take two courses in written communication.
+1. Communication Studies (6 credit hours) You are required to take two courses in communications as stated in the catalog for general education requirements.

-2. Mathematical Studies (3 semester hours) The course must be college algebra or above.
+2. Mathematical Studies (3 credit hours) The course must be college algebra or above as stated in the catalog for general education requirements.

 Systems of Intellectual Inquiry

-2. Natural Science One course in biological sciences and one in physical science is required.
-One of these two courses must include a laboratory.
+2. Natural Science One course in biological sciences and one in physical sciences.
+A laboratory is also required.
+As stated in the catalog for general education requirements.

 Missouri Department of Elementary and Secondary Education Approved Programs